seriouslyjs/NpmGitInit/README.md

 ### Transparency and Control

-- By automating these steps, `node-init-wrapper.sh` saves time and reduces the repetitive tasks typically associated with starting a new Node.js project.
+- By automating these steps, `node-init-wrapper.sh` saves time and reduces repetitive tasks when starting a new Node.js project.
 - The script is open source, allowing you to review, modify, and extend it as you see fit.
-This transparency ensures you have full control over what happens in your development environment.
+This transparency ensures full control over what happens in your development environment.

 ## Ideal for